 Phil Cunningham is the husband of Amy, the father of Emma (8) and Abby (3), and the new baby coming in January 2011.
 Phil is a follower of Jesus and a champion of Justice.
 He has worked for Youth With A Mission (YWAM) since 1993, currently serving with them in San Diego, CA. Phil has cared deeply for Justice issues for the last 6+ years.
 He blogs about it over at www.stepsofjustice.org which, is also the ministry that Phil co-founded in 2009 with a good friend.
 Phil is Irish by birth, Canadian by his upbringing, and American by matter of his current address.
 The border guards love it when Phil rolls through.
 Follow Phil on Facebook at https://www.facebook.com/stepsofjustice and on Twitter at http://www.twitter.com/philcunningham.

 Richard Parker is the resident youth ministry guru at ym360.
-Richard has been a youth minister for 33 years, the past 23 years at FBC in Russellville, AL. (Shockingly, he was Les' youth minister yet STILL decided to stay in ministry!)
-Richard serves as a special projects editor and staff writer.
-Richard wrote ym360's "REACH: A 6 Lesson Study on the Book of Psalms," pens all of the Youth Worker BOOSTs, and has written many of ym360's free lessons, devotions, and blog posts.
+Richard has served as a youth minister for the past 36 years. ("Shockingly, he was Les' youth minister yet STILL decided to stay in ministry"!)
+He is currently co-pastor and student minister at a new church plant, Branches Church, in Russellville, AL. Richard serves as a special projects editor and staff writer.
+Richard wrote ym360's "REACH: A 6 Lesson Study on the Book of Psalms" and has contributed on all of their ongoing curriculum projects.
+He's also written many of ym360's free lessons, devotions, and blog posts.
 He and his wife Amy have two daughters, Lauren and Leah, and one granddaughter.